Ethylene (plant hormone): History

 In 1934, British biologist Richard Gane discovered that the chemical constituent in ripe bananas could cause ripening of green bananas, as well as faster growth of pea.
 He showed that the same growth effect could be induced by ethylene.
 Reporting in Nature that ripe fruit (in this case Worcester Pearmain apple) produced ethylene he said:The amount of ethylene produced [by the apple] is very small—perhaps of the order of 1 cubic centimetre during the whole life-history of the fruit; and the cause of its prodigious biological activity in such small concentration is a problem for further research.
 Its production by apple ceases or is very much reduced in the absence of oxygen.
 He subsequently showed that ethylene was produced by other fruits as well, and that obtained from apple could induce seed germination and plant growth in different vegetables (but not in cereals).
 His conclusions were not universally accepted by other scientists.
 They became more convincing when William Crocker, Alfred Hitchcock, and Percy Zimmerman reported in 1935 that ethylene acts similar to auxins in causing plant growth and senescence of vegetative tissues.
-Thus, establishing that ethylene is a plant hormone.
+This established that ethylene is a plant hormone.